 VR applications for the industrial sector

-New at the CES in Las Vegas, DEEP FRAME, the world’s first augmented reality display, was presented.
+New: At the CES 2018 in Las Vegas, the world’s first augmented reality display from DEEP FRAME </ span> presented.

-Augmented reality for navigation
+Augmented Reality for navigation